Mavericks overcome 19-point deficit to beat Kings 114-113

 DALLAS (AP) — Dorian Finney-Smith hit a 3-pointer from the right corner with 3.3 seconds left and the Dallas Mavericks, playing without All-Star guard Luka Doncic, overcame a 19-point deficit for the second time this week to beat the Sacramento Kings 114-113 on Saturday.

+Doncic was listed on the injury report as having a left toe sprain, and coach Jason Kidd wouldn’t elaborate on the injury.
+It was the first game Doncic has missed since Jan.
+7 and the 16th game overall.

-Spencer Dinwiddie scored a season-high 36 points in his first start for Dallas since being acquired from Washington on Feb.
-10. Jalen Brunson added 23 points and assisted on the winning basket, driving the length of the court before passing to Finney-Smith for a 114-111 lead.
+Spencer Dinwiddie scored a season-high 36 points to go with seven assists in his first start for Dallas since being acquired from Washington on Feb.
+10. Jalen Brunson added 23 points and assisted on the winning basket, passing from behind the basket to Finney-Smith for a 114-111 lead.

+“We want Luka playing, and it took us some time to get used to him not being on the floor,” Kidd said.
+“I thought the guys got their legs and got their rhythm without Luka out there.
+It helps us – makes us a better team – but hopefully Luka’s back Monday.”

 Dallas trailed by 19 at Golden State last Sunday before rallying for a 107-101 victory.
-The Mavericks have won five straight.
+The Mavericks have won five straight and pulled within one game of fourth-place Utah in the Western Conference.

-De’Aaron Fox matched a career high with 44 points, and Domantas Sabonis added 15 points and 10 rebounds for the Kings.
-The Kings finished a five-game trip 2-3.
+De’Aaron Fox matched a career high with 44 points on 18-for-31 shooting, and Domantas Sabonis added 15 points and 10 rebounds – but only four points and three rebounds in the second half while often guarded by Finney-Smith – for the Kings.

-Doncic was listed on the injury report as having a left toe sprain.
-Coach Jason Kidd wouldn’t elaborate on the injury.
-It was the first game Doncic has missed since Jan.
-7 and the 16th this season.
-Dallas is 6-10 without the 23-year-old four-time All-Star.
+“I think we’ve done an OK job so far,” Fox said about establishing chemistry with Sabonis, who was acquired Feb.
+8 from Indiana.
+“I think we have a good ways to go, and we just want to bring our team wins.”

+Kings interim coach Alvin Gentry was upset about some of Fox’s other numbers.

 TIP-INS: